 If your nonprofit does not currently require an audit, we encourage you to consider a review, which can be a helpful process for your nonprofit to go through with an auditor, especially if you anticipate that your nonprofit will need an audit in the future.

-An audit involves an examination of each significant amount included in the nonprofit’s financial statements.
+A nonprofit financial audit involves an examination of each significant amount included in the nonprofit’s financial statements.
 To do this examination, we start by providing a list of items to be prepared in advance of our on-site visit.
 Typically, our on-site visits range from 2 to 5 days, depending on the complexity of your nonprofit’s financial activities.

-The cost of an audit conducted by Taylor Roth is agreed to in advance and is a fixed fee; there are no additional “out of pocket” expenses.
+The cost of an audit conducted by Taylor Roth Nonprofit CPA is agreed to in advance and is a fixed fee; there are no additional “out of pocket” expenses.
 If, during the audit process, we identify a requirement that is not included in our engagement agreement, we will discuss this requirement with you as well as the cost of the additional work.
 Please keep in mind that this scenario is unusual; the conversations that we have with you during the proposal process are designed to flush out any possible reporting requirements that may be applicable to your nonprofit.